umr-ds/traffic-ui/README.md

 ## Configuration
-Copy the `config-example.ini` to `config.ini` and configure it for your needs.
+Copy `docs/config-example.ini` to `config.ini` and configure it for your needs.
 You should at least change the upload password, the directories and the path to the rating's storage file.